 You may have noticed that there are a lot of fun Halloween ideas out there on Pinterest and your favorite blogs lately.
 Many of those ideas use edible googly eyes – you know, those little white eyes with black pupils that are made out of royal icing.
 You can purchase them at the craft store or the cake decorating store, but a little bag of them can be a little pricey.
 And if you need a lot, that may be more money than you are willing to spend!
 So today I am going to show you how to make edible googly eyes so you can make as many as you want for just pennies!

 I started with a bag of royal icing mix that I purchased at our local cake decorating shop but it is also available at craft stores in their cake decorating sections.
 Using a mix is the easiest way but if you can’t find the mix I’ll also share a recipe with you that you can make at home from scratch.
 You can literally make hundreds of googly eyes for what you would pay for one small bag of them at the store.

 The trick with using royal icing is getting it the right consistency.
 Not too thick and not too thin.
 One trick is to dip a spoon into the icing and let some of the icing fall back into the bowl.
 You want that icing you just dripped in to disappear into the icing in the bowl within about 10 seconds or so.
 If it takes longer add a teeny, tiny bit more water.
 Only a few drops at a time.
 I used 1 Tbsp water for every 1/2 C of royal icing mix.

 Let them sit out to air dry for 24 hours to harden up.
-After they are dry they will pop right off the wax paper.
+After they are dry, they will pop right off the wax paper.
 If they stick to the paper they are not dry enough yet.

 Now use some of those googly eyes to make these cute Googly Eye Donut Creatures!

 For directions and more ideas on ways to use googly eyes check out this post.

 Get my Weekly Menu Plan for FREE!